JavierChicoOfc/PDF-Solver/README.md

 PDF-Solver is a web application that allows users to ask questions about the content of a PDF file using natural language.
 It is built upon GPT-3.5.

+Note: system crashes when received horizontal pages on PDFs

 # Usage

 1. Clone the repository